moment/luxon/docs/zones.md

 dt.isInDST; //=> true
 ```

-Those are all documented in the [DateTime API docs](../class/src/datetime.js~DateTime.html).
+Those are all documented in the [DateTime API docs](https://moment.github.io/luxon/api-docs/index.html#datetime).

 ## DST weirdness

 Because our ancestors were morons, they opted for a system wherein many governments shift around the local time twice a year for no good reason.
 And it's not like they do it in a neat, coordinated fashion.
 No, they do it whimsically, varying the shifts' timing from country to country (or region to region!) and from year to year.
 And of course, they do it the opposite way south of the Equator.
-This is all a tremendous waste of everyone's energy and, er, time, but it is how the world works and a date and a time library has to deal with it.
+This is all a tremendous waste of everyone's energy and, er, time, but it is how the world works and a date and time library has to deal with it.

 Most of the time, DST shifts will happen without you having to do anything about it and everything will just work.
 Luxon goes to some pains to make DSTs as unweird as possible.
 But there are exceptions.
 This section covers them.